-Learning to read and follow trail markers and maps is a great way to get your children more involved when you’re hiking.
+Teach them the basics of triangulating position in wilderness , learning to read and follow trail markers and maps is a great way to get your children more involved when you`re hiking.
 It will also give them a skill they can use their whole lives.

 - Use this article by How To Wilderness to teachyour kids the meaning of blazes, cairns and ducks.

 - Choose a trail that you know is well marked and has a map.